RoyceTheBiker/Haruspex/README.md

 export JAVA_HOME=/Library/Java/JavaVirtualMachines/amazon-corretto-21.jdk/Contents/Home
 ```

-Once you have set up your Java environment variables compile the DEV version of the code like so.
+Once you have set up your Java environment variables, compile the DEV version of the code like so.
 ```bash
 cd configApp
 npm install